zendesk/large_object_store/Readme.md

 store.read("a").size              # => 10_000_000 using multi_get
 store.read("b")                   # => nil
 store.fetch("a"){ "something" }   # => "something" executes block on miss
+store.write("a" * 10_000_000, compress: true)                # compress when greater than 16k
+store.write("a" * 1000, compress: true, compress_limit: 100) # compress when greater than 100
+store.write("a" * 1000, raw: true)                           # store as string to avoid marshaling overhead
 ```

 Author